acidburn0zzz/yabs/projects.md

 ...
 ```
 Where the key `include` would include another file with more values
-for theproject, here `yabs-include.yml` is:
+for the project, here `yabs-include.yml` is:
 ```
 libs: yaml ssh2 git2 archive
 inc: /usr/include /usr/local/include
 libdir: /usr/lib /usr/local/lib
 ```
+Libraries used in the project do not have to be prepended with `-l` but they do
+have to be valid library files.
+This also extends to include and library
+directories where these would normally be prepended with `-L` and `-I` in a
+`Makefile`.

 ## Keys and Values

-Valid keys for a project file are as follows:
+Valid options for a project file are as follows:
 ```
 - os: Operating system the project is being built for
 - remote: Remote that this project could either be built on or pushed to (git repos)